anastasia-tsvetkova/anastasia-tsvetkova.github.io/index.md

 title: Home
 ---

+# Anastasia Tsvetkova
+## Researcher in Astrophysics

-# Welcome to My Website
+Welcome to my website!
+I am an astrophysicist studying some of the most extreme and intriguing objects in our universe: Gamma-ray bursts (GRBs).

-This is the home page of my professional website.
-Here you can find information about my research, teaching, mentoring, collaborations, and some useful links.
+Here you can find information about my research, teaching, mentoring, collaborations, and some useful links along with information about the Konus-Wind experiment.

 <!-- ## Recent Updates